Home Resorts and Lodging

 offers the Britton Ford Hiking Trail only 15 minutes from Paris.
 This

-2.5-mile trail is open to everyone every day, but on Saturday morning on
+2.5-mile trail is open to everyone every day.

 Britton Ford Hiking Trail is a 2 mile loop trail with a ½ mile